EmberSkyMedia/SFS_PicoSpace_Additional_Launch_Vehicles/README.md

 Planned Updates:

-V2 - To correct any Block 1 Errors, Added Blocks 1B and 2, Engine Stacking (so you don't have to use Part Clipping)
+V2 - To correct any Block 1 Errors, Add Blocks 1B and 2, Engine Stacking (so you don't have to use Part Clipping)

 V3 - To add a lander (based on best information gathering) and Constellation Variant